Life of Govinda Bhattathiri

 Editing: Bh. ]an

-This text was originally published on my private Jyotish list in 1994 and is based on an article published in B.V.
-Raman’s Astrological Magazine, I do not recall which issue it was in.
+This text was originally published on my private Jyotish list in 1994 and is derived from an article by P.S.
+Iyer published in the April 1980 edition of B.V.
+Raman’s The Astrological Magazine, pp. 137-139.

 The following short summary of the life of Talakkulatur Govinda Bhattathiri gives more insight into the dedication and lifestyle of a Vedic astrologer.
 Govinda Bhattathiri was born in Kerala, South India, in 1238 AD and died 1317 AD ( some say 1237 – 1295).
 He was educated in the traditional Vedic gurukula style and studied all the scriptures and sciences including jyotisa.
 Govinda Bhattathiri was precociously intelligent and took keen interest in all his Vedic studies, so much so that his guru blessed him that one day Govinda Bhattathiri would become a great astrologer in Kerala.